 Protection Without Disruption

-Organizations need to prevent and detect zero-day threats and attacks in unknown files, but we feel that sandboxing’s speed and complexity are incompatible with today’s learner, nimbler digital enterprises.
+Organizations need to prevent and detect zero-day threats and attacks in unknown files, but we feel that sandboxing’s speed and complexity are incompatible with today’s leaner, nimbler digital enterprises.
 Instead, we’ve developed a real-time approach that doesn’t require sophisticated expertise and is always current.
 But don’t take our word for it, ask for a demo of our security platform and see for yourself.